Review of the British Airways Visa Signature® Card

 - Citi Premier® Card (Review): 3X points at supermarkets, restaurants, gas stations, and air travel; 80,000 ThankYou points for spending $4,000 in first 3 months (worth $800 in gift cards when redeemed at thankyou.com)

-- Chase Sapphire Reserve® (Review): 10X Ultimate Rewards points per dollar on Lyft rides; 3X points on travel (after the full travel credit is used) and dining; 60,000 bonus points for spending $4,000 in the first 3 months after account opening ; $300 annually in travel statement credits plus premium travel benefits
+- Chase Sapphire Reserve® (Review): 10X Ultimate Rewards points per dollar on Lyft rides; 3X points on travel (after the full travel credit is used) and dining; 50,000 bonus points after spending $4,000 on purchases in the first 3 months ; $300 annually in travel statement credits plus premium travel benefits

 The Bank of America® Premium Rewards® Credit Card (Review) offers a 2X reward rate on dining and travel purchases.
 The card also includes several helpful benefits that elevate it above most other travel cards at this price, including a statement credit to cover the application fee for TSA PreCheck or Global Entry.
 You’ll have to pay a $95 annual fee, but that’s pretty easy to offset thanks to the card’s $100 annual airline incidental statement credit.